-AM admits post-processes as machining to control geometry or surface finish, brazing to other parts and post-treatments with HIPing.
+AM admits post-processes as machining to control geometry or surface finish, brazing to other parts and post-treatments with HIPing or brazing.

-The technique has proved the manufacturing of large components with some materials as aluminium, titanium, etc (more than 1 m), and less than 0.5 m for tungsten [5,6].
+The technique has proved the manufacturing of large components with some materials as stainless steel, titanium, etc (more than 1 m), and less than 0.5 m for tungsten.
+But the technology is developing rapidly.

-The process is not simultaneous, the direction of the laser and subsequent passes of the laser beam re-heats the already solidified material.
-The evolution of the solidifying liquid as well as the microstructure is dependent on the laser direction and the re-heating due to the passes.
+The process is not simultaneous, direction of the laser and layers (evolution of the solidifying liquid as well as the evolution of the microstructure of the already solidified material subject to re-heating through subsequent passes of the laser beam).
 So, residual stresses are expected, and they are expected to be directional.
-However, in contrast to HIPing, AM creates discretional melting and solidification; the powder feedstock is shaped and consolidated layer by layer to arbitrary configurations, normally using a computer-controlled laser.
+However, in contrast to HIPing, AM creates discretional melting and solidification; layer by layer shaping and consolidation of powder feedstock to arbitrary configurations, normally using a computer-controlled laser.

 The advantage of AM for PFC at medium term lies on optimized functional geometries that optimizes the topology of the component, not just minimizing powder material used, but also making driven mechanical properties according to the geometry and functionality of the component.
-For example, metal matrix composite presents high strength, high stiffness, toughness, damping capacity, etc. AM tungsten-6% tantalum (AM W-6%Ta) is used for FW of DEMO divertor to optimize the contact area with the plasma; tantalum contributes to the corrosion resistance and provides ductility that tungsten lacks [7].
+For example, metal matrix composite presents high strength, high stiffness, toughness, damping capacity, etc. AM tungsten-6% tantalum (AM W-6%Ta) (Fig. 1) is used for FW of DEMO divertor to optimize the contact area with the plasma; tantalum contributes to the corrosion resistance and provides ductility that tungsten lacks [5].

-AM components use to present similar strength to solid base material and good fatigue behaviour [10] and [11], though it needs to be proven for the PFC materials.
+Fig. 1.- AM W-6%Ta FW for WPDIV [6] AM components use to present similar strength to solid base material and good fatigue behaviour [8] and [9], though it needs to be proven for the PFC materials.

-At longer-term, functional grading materials made with AM is recommended for PFC in which a blended interface exists.
-The transition to one material to other can be gradual.
-Powder tungsten can pass gradually to other powder material with ductile properties as copper [12].
-The transition from tungsten to the heat sink material can gradually pass from one to other, or even more transitions as required.
-Other potential transitions could be from tungsten to CuCrZr and P91 to act as thermal boundary or structural integrity.
-Some of the material combinations already achieved can be checked in [13].
+At long-term, functional grading materials made with AM is recommended for PFC in which a blended interface exists.
+The transition to one material to other could be gradual.
+Powder tungsten could pass gradually to other powder material with ductile properties.
+Functional grading material from tungsten to cobalt is already developed to provides abrasion and erosion resistance from tungsten and ductility from cobalt.